A full list of all of our organizational meetings is also available.

 April 21, Sunday — Easter

-6 p.m. social/Town Square / 7 p.m. speaker in the Event Center
+6 p.m. social/town hall; 7 p.m. speaker at the Event Center